 Thanks largely to its likable leads, the sitcom has (mostly) outgrown its unhealthy reliance on fat jokes, some of which were (and still are, when they come up) gently self-deprecating, some downright mean.
 Melissa McCarthy, who plays sweet-hearted Molly, was the surprise winner of an Emmy in 2011, and both have given added dimension to their one-time flyweight characters.

 Mike and Molly feel like real people now—not simply plus-sized mannequins for a one-note nudge-nudge.
 Audiences are more prone to laugh with them than at them—a key difference from where the show started.
+They truly love each other and—here's a stunner—work hard at keeping their love alive and marriage magical.
 And for those of us who sometimes eat that extra piece of pie against our better intentions, the series gives us a couple of characters we can relate to.

 A short litany of overindulgence: Molly's sister, Victoria, seems perpetually stoned.
 Peggy, Mike's "born again" mother, may be the rudest, most inappropriate character on the series—a Charlie Harper with a Bible on her nightstand instead of condoms in his drawer.
 Episodes ravenously consume a steady diet of sexual innuendo, toilet humor, vaguely racist one-liners and faith-demeaning asides.